directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 {{<card header="**Script**">}}
 The photo captures a woman stretching in a king-size bed on a sun-drenched morning. <br/>
-Wraparound windows flood the room with light, hinting she may have slept in. <br/>
+Wraparound windows flood the room with natural light, hinting she may have slept in. <br/>
 The lack of curtains reveals glimpses of nearby buildings, suggesting an urban or suburban setting.<br/>
 <br/>
 Crisp white bedding adorns the bed, complete with a smooth comforter and pillows. <br/>